Eya-Ben-Belgacem/Eventify_Iset_Tozeur/DEPLOYMENT_CHECKLIST.md

-# ✅ DEPLOYMENT CHECKLIST - Ready for Production
+CKLIST - Ready for Production

 This checklist confirms that Eventify v1.1.0 is ready for deployment.